JetBrains/intellij-sdk-docs/topics/products/webstorm/webstorm.md

 As described in [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) table, the [`<depends>`](plugin_configuration_file.md#idea-plugin__depends) tags must declare `JavaScript`.

 **Note** that for WebStorm, the <path>plugin.xml</path> file must also declare a dependency on `com.intellij.modules.platform` because `JavaScript` is not recognized as a module.
-Consequently, without the `com.intellij.modules.platform` declaration the plugin is assumed to be a [legacy plugin](plugin_compatibility.md#declaring-plugin-dependencies) and will not load in WebStorm.
+Consequently, without the `com.intellij.modules.platform` declaration, the plugin is assumed to be a [legacy plugin](plugin_compatibility.md#declaring-plugin-dependencies) and will not load in WebStorm.

 ## Available WebStorm APIs